Newest Restaurant Supply and Restaurant Equipment

 How to Properly Organize Your Inventory

-Stock Items Together
+Stock Similar Items Together

 Date Items Immediately

-Not all items are perishable, but those that are, should always be dated before they are stored.
-This allows the employees to know if the item they need is still good for use or if it should be discarded.
+Items that are perishable should always be dated before they are stored.
+This allows your employees to know if the item they need is still good for use or if it should be discarded.
 It also helps when you are making an order.
-By looking at the dates on your food items, you can easily see if you need to order fresh items as your supply will be used or going bad before the next order is placed.
-In a restaurant, the idea is to use the items that are oldest first.
-Move those items that were originally in storage to the front and place the new items in the back.
-This keeps food fresh and prevents older foods from spoiling before use.
+By looking at the dates on your food items, you can easily see if you will need to order fresh items, as your supply will be used or go bad before the next order is placed.

 Double Check Every Order